GrinonBarrett/Taksidos/Core Rules/Creatures/Wyndakhor.md

 **Attribute Changes**: The attributes of the wyndakhor is shaped by what it consumes.
 It loses a number of points in each attribute equal to its current bonus, but gains points equal to the consumed creature's bonus for each attribute appropriately.

 **Shapeshifting**: The wyndakhor can transform into a creature it has fully consumed.
 This require a whole minute.
 It is vulnerable during this time.
 While in the form, it functions identically to a member of that creature's stat block.
 If a wyndakhor in an alternative form would fail an incapacitation save in any degree, it will begin changing into its natural form immediately, which will take a number of rounds equal to 20 minus its [Fort] score.
 It is vulnerable during this time.
 If the wyndakhor is made to revert to its natural form this way, it cannot shapeshift until it completes a full rest.
 If it is not engaged in battle, it can spend an entire minute vulnerable to return to its natural form without penalty.

+**Fearless**: The Wyndakhor does not process the emotion of fear and thus is not affected by fear based effects.

+**Immunity**: The Wyndakhor cannot be frozen and is not damaged by cold attacks.